ConjurTech/slate/source/includes/rest/_orders.html.md

   IMPORTANT: After calling this endpoint, the Broadcast Order endpoint has to be called for the order to be executed.
 </aside>

+#### Atomic Swap Orders

+Atomic Swap orders can be created through this endpoint, the Atomic Swap contract needs to be approved if the offer_asset is on the ETH blockchain.
+Refer to the [Approved Spenders](#approved-spenders) section for more information.

 #### HTTP Request

 `POST /v2/orders`